AdobeDocs/experience-platform.en/help/rtcdp/destinations/google-customer-match-destination.md

 >[!NOTE]
 >
->The allow list is mandatory before setting up your first Google Ads destination in Adobe Real-time CDP.
+>It is mandatory to be added to Google's allow list before setting up your first Google Customer Match destination in Adobe Real-time CDP.
 Please ensure the allow list process described below has been completed by Google before creating a destination.

-Before creating the Google Ads destination in Adobe Real-time CDP, you must contact Google for Adobe to be put on the list of allowed data providers, and for your account to be added to the allow list.
-Contact Google and provide the following information:
+Before creating the Google Customer Match destination in Adobe Real-time CDP, you must contact Google and follow the allow list instructions in [Use Customer Match partners to upload your data](https://support.google.com/google-ads/answer/7361372?hl=en&ref_topic=6296507) in the Google documentation.

-* **Account ID** : this is Adobe's account ID with Google.
-Contact Adobe Customer Care or your Adobe representative to obtain this ID.
-* **Customer ID** : this is Adobe's customer account ID with Google.
-Contact Adobe Customer Care or your Adobe representative to obtain this ID.
-* Your account type: **AdWords**
-* **Google AdWords ID** : This is your ID with Google.
-The ID format is typically 123-456-7890.

-Before you can send your audience segments to [!DNL Google Customer Match], please read [Use Customer Match partners to upload your data](https://support.google.com/google-ads/answer/7361372?hl=en&ref_topic=6296507) in the Google Customer Match documentation.

 ### Email hashing requirements {#hashing-requirements}